warlyware/agrify-challenge/README.md

 # Agrify Challenge!

-My soltion for the coding challenge presented by agrify.com
+My solution for the coding challenge presented to me by agrify.com

 ## Project setup
 ```